 You should include the accident report, witness statements, photos of the accident scene, and anything else that you have that can support your claim and prove damages.

 Consult with a Personal Injury Attorney

-If you have suffered injuries in an accident with Tulsa Transit, and you believe the transit authority is responsible for your damages, you should consult with a personal injury attorney.
+If you have suffered injuries in an accident with a city bus, and you believe the transit authority is responsible for your damages, you should consult with a personal injury attorney.

 A lawyer stays current on all the state and local laws and will know how to properly proceed with your claim.
 Because personal injury attorneys work on a contingency basis, you have nothing to lose.